 Women’s Support Group

-• An eight-week personal study with other caring women healing from post-abortion.
-These are individual or group sessions.
+- Join an eight-week personal study session with other caring women healing from post-abortion.
+These are individual or group sessions depending on the needs of the participants involved.
 Details: (408) 847-8880.

 AARP Safe Driving Course

-• A one-day course for 50 and older takes place periodically.
-Must call and register to get current date and location.
+- A refresher course for motorists 50 and older is currently taking place.
+You must call and register to get the dates and location.
+Participants will familiarize themselves with driver safety and new laws.
 No tests.
+Course, materials and instructor provided.
 There is a minimal DMV certificate fee.
-A discount on auto insurance available upon completion.
-Details and to register: (408) 779-7117 between 1 and 7 p.m. only.
+Details and to register: Please call (408) 779-7117 between 1 and 7 p.m.

 Line Dancing Lessons